The Insider's Guide To Plant-Based Diets

 First, let me start by saying that plant-based diets are not right for everyone and that you have to work at it in order for the diet to be beneficial.
 A plant-based diet comprises only plant foods, including fruit, vegetables, grains, and legumes, and avoids meat, dairy, and eggs.

-Plant-based foods are full of fibre, rich in vitamins and minerals, free of cholesterol, and low in calories and saturated fat.
-Getting all the necessary nutrients while eating just plants is possible, but it's more difficult than doing so with a diet that contains meat as well.
+Plant-based foods are high in fibre, rich in vitamins and minerals, cholesterol-free and low in calories and saturated fat.
+It's possible to get all the nutrients you need from a plant-based diet, but it's harder than eating meat.

-You must plan what you eat regularly and really focus on getting the nutrients in.
-Many vegetarians even rely on some supplements to get all the nutrients.
-With that said, there are some real benefits to a plant-based diet, and they could be worth the extra work.
+You need to plan what you eat on a regular basis and really focus on getting the nutrients you need.
+Many vegetarians even rely on supplements to get all the nutrients they need.
+Still, there are some real benefits to a plant-based diet, and they could be worth the extra work.

 Lower Risk Of Heart Disease

-There is evidence that eating a plant-based diet may lower your risk of heart disease.
-In a combined analysis done on over 76,000 people, vegetarians were 25% less likely to die from heart disease than meat-eaters were.
+There is evidence that a plant-based diet may lower your risk of heart disease.
+In a combined analysis of more than 76,000 people, vegetarians were 25% less likely to die from heart disease than meat-eaters.

-That means switching over to plants could improve the health of your heart.
-This is only the case if you include a bunch of high-fibre whole grains and legumes in your diet, two things that you likely must meet your protein needs as a vegetarian.
-Plant-based diets have been proven to prevent and reverse heart disease, improve cholesterol, and lower blood pressure.
+This means that switching to a plant-based diet could improve your heart health.
+This is only the case if you include plenty of fibre-rich whole grains and legumes in your diet - two things you are likely to need to meet your protein needs as a vegetarian.
+A plant-based diet has been shown to prevent and reverse heart disease, improve cholesterol levels and lower blood pressure.

 Lower Cancer Risk

-Any risk of cancer is a bad thing, and statistically, vegetarians are less likely to develop some forms of cancer than omnivores are.
-This is likely because of the increase in fruits and vegetables in the diet.
+Any risk of cancer is a bad thing, and statistically, vegetarians are less likely to develop some forms of cancer than omnivores.
+This is probably because they eat more fruit and vegetables.

-Studies have shown that eating more fruits and vegetables can decrease your risk of cancer, but only slightly.
-So while becoming a vegetarian will help lower your risk of getting cancer, it won't be a really dramatic change.
-Avoiding animal products and high-fat foods and eating plant-based foods can lower the risk of developing certain types of cancer.
+Studies have shown that eating more fruit and vegetables can reduce your risk of cancer, but only slightly.
+So while becoming a vegetarian will help lower your risk of cancer, it won't be a really dramatic change.
+Avoiding animal products and high-fat foods and eating plant foods can reduce the risk of developing certain types of cancer.

 Lower Blood Pressure

-By increasing the level of potassium in your diet, you can decrease your blood pressure.
-This is a pretty standard change that most vegetarians make automatically when making the switch, and it can cause fewer heart complications later on.
+By increasing the amount of potassium in your diet, you can lower your blood pressure.
+This is a fairly standard change that most vegetarians make automatically when they switch, and it can lead to fewer heart complications later on.

-This is, of course, a change that you could simply make by adding more potassium-rich foods into your diet while continuing to eat meat, but you are much less likely to do so while eating meat.
+Of course, you could also make this change by simply adding more potassium-rich foods to your diet if you continue to eat meat, but you are much less likely to do this if you eat meat.

 Plant-Based Diets And Weight Loss